THANK YOU FOR JOINING US ON THURSDAY 7TH OCTOBER 2021

 1.30pm – 2.15pm

 2.45pm – 3.30pm

 Tom Lyons & Becca Crawford – ESERO UK

-This virtual celebration of all things Spacey at STEMFest in Space is coming to you on the 7th October 2021
+This virtual celebration of all things Spacey at STEMFest in Space was beamed live to you on the 7th October 2021

-We are currently working hard on pulling together a fantastic line up of speakers for this years STEMFest in Space.
+We had a fantastic line up of speakers for this years STEMFest in Space.
 Not only can you discover this years speakers but you can still explore the fantastic talks from last years 2020 event.
 All sessions were recorded so get hands-on with STEM Ambassadors who support the international space industry, discover all about space missions, learn about the career opportunities within the space sector, listen to inspiring speakers and hear from real astronauts!!